ThalesGroup/helm-spray/README.md

 # helm-spray
-Helm plugin for upgrading sub-charts from an umbrella-chart with dependency orders
+Helm plugin for upgrading sub-charts from umbrella chart with dependency orders.